Mini-Batch Robustness Verification of Deep Neural Networks: : A Batch Verifier for Local Robustness

 In this section, we analyze the asymptotic complexity of our approach.
 We begin with the analysis time of a single batch verification, followed by the overall complexity analysis of \tool.

 \paragraph{Batch verification} The verification of a batch $B$ of size $k$ includes (1)~computing the bounds of each input in $B$ up to layer $\ell$ (\Cref{line::prefix_boundsb}--\Cref{line::prefix_boundse}), (2)~the batch verification (\Cref{line::verify_batch_mid}), and (3)~the verification of $\epsilon$-balls suspected as not robust (\Cref{line::refine}).
 The asymptotic time complexity of a MILP is exponential in the number of binary variables.
-In our setting, this number is the sum of the ReLU neurons, $k$ (for the disjunction in~\Cref{batch_encoding_1}) and $d_{out}-1$ (for encoding that class $c$ obtains the maximal score in~\Cref{batch_encoding_7}).
-Thus, the complexity is $T(B)=O(k \cdot 2^{\sum_{i=1}^{\ell} m_i} + (2^{k+d_{out}+\sum_{i=\ell+1}^L m_i})+r \cdot 2^{d_{out}+\sum_{i=1}^L m_i})$, where $m_i$ is the number of ReLU neurons in layer $i$ and $r$ is the number of $\epsilon$-balls suspected as non-robust.
+In our setting, this number is the sum of the ReLU neurons, $k$ (for the disjunction,~\Cref{batch_encoding_1}) and $d_{out}-1$ (for checking if class $c$ might not have the maximal score,~\Cref{batch_encoding_7}).
+The complexity is thus $T(B)=O(k \cdot 2^{\sum_{i=1}^{\ell} m_i} + (2^{k+d_{out}+\sum_{i=\ell+1}^L m_i})+r \cdot 2^{d_{out}+\sum_{i=1}^L m_i})$, where $m_i$ is the number of ReLU neurons in layer $i$ and $r$ is the number of $\epsilon$-balls suspected as non-robust.
 We remind that verifying a batch after removing an $\epsilon$-ball that is suspected as non-robust (\Cref{line:addconssolve}) does not incur overhead.
-For comparison, the asymptotic time complexity of MIPVerify is $k\cdot 2^{d_{out}+\sum_{i=1}^L m_i}$.
+For comparison, the asymptotic time complexity of verifying the $\epsilon$-balls one by one with MIPVerify is $O(k\cdot 2^{d_{out}+\sum_{i=1}^L m_i})$.
 If $r=0$, \tool reduces MIPVerify's complexity by a factor of $k \cdot 2^{\sum_{i=1}^{\ell} m_i}$, which is added as an additive term, and multiplies by $2^k$ (which is independent on the network size).

 \paragraph{\tool's complexity} \tool begins by passing the inputs in $S$ through $N$, computing their activation patterns, and storing them in a dictionary.
 The time complexity is negligible (compared to our analysis) and the memory complexity is $O(|S|)$.
 The H-cluster incurs a runtime complexity of $O(|S|^3)$ and the resulting binary tree has a size of $O(2|S|)$.
 The time complexity of operations on this tree is $O(log|S|)$ on average and $O(|S|)$ in the worst-case.
 The time complexity of the operations on the MAB agent depends on the number of arms.
 Since it is a very small number, the time complexity is $O(1)$.
 The dominant factor in \tool's runtime is the verification (known to be NP-hard~\cite{RELUPLEX}).
 Let $B_1,\ldots,B_p$ be all batches in \tool's run, their time complexity is $\sum_{i=1}^p T(B_i)$.